Are Color Contacts More Expensive?

 Yes, contact lenses that enhance or change your eye color cost more than regular contacts.

-The cost of colored contact lenses varies considerably, but generally, you can expect most disposable color contacts to cost roughly 50 percent to 80 percent more than comparable non-tinted disposable contact lenses.
+The cost of colored contact lenses varies considerably, but generally, you can expect most disposable color contacts to cost at least 75 percent more than comparable non-tinted disposable contact lenses.

 Why Are Colored Contacts More Expensive?